Vacancy for Guest Researcher positions February-July 2018

 The Kalshoven-Gieskes Forum on International Humanitarian Law provides a platform within the Grotius Centre for International Legal Studies for research, teaching and further dissemination of international humanitarian law.
 The Forum was established in 2011 and named after Frits Kalshoven, Professor Emeritus of public international law and international humanitarian law at Leiden Law School, and the Gieskes-Strijbis Fund.
 The Forum is directed by Associate Professor Dr. Robert Heinsch.
 The Forum seeks to stimulate and coordinate research within the Grotius Center in the field of international humanitarian law.
 Since 2012, the Forum also offers selected students of Leiden University the opportunity to participate in its IHL Clinic to work on research projects of partner institutions in the field (Cooperation Partners) such as the ICRC, national Red Cross societies and NGOs that work in the humanitarian field.
 Part of the IHL Clinic includes also an international cooperation with three partner IHL clinics at Emory Law School (Atlanta, USA), Radzyner Law School (IDC Herzliya, Israel), and Roma Tre University (Rome, Italy).

-Please submit your application two months prior to the start of the position (1 July or 1 December, before 17:00) via email to: firstname.lastname@example.org.
+Please submit your application before 7 January 2018,17:00 via email to: firstname.lastname@example.org.
 Your application should consist of (1) a motivation letter, (2) a curriculum vitae, and (3) an overview of the grades you obtained during your previous studies.
 Please submit the three components of your application in one pdf document.